 Victoria is the capital of British Columbia and is found on the southern end of Vancouver Island.
 The best way to get there is by ferry.
 Not because it is quick, but because it is stunning!
 Once ashore and settled into Victoria, you will be spoilt for choice of the best things to do in the area.

 If you are a fan of parks, gardens, colonial architecture and/or marine life, you can fill your boots with sight-seeing activities in Victoria.
 The pick of the parks right in Victoria itself is Beacon Hill Park.
 It is 75 ha and a mecca for walking trails, two playgrounds, a waterpark, playing fields, a petting zoo, tennis courts, ponds and landscaped gardens.
-Whilst beautiful all your round, it is simply stunning in fall.
+Whilst beautiful all year round, it is simply stunning in fall.

 If architecture is your thing, then you will want to check out the 19th century architecture of the Craigdarroch Castle, a historical mansion.
 It has been designated a National Historic Site.
 You will need to allow at least 3 hours to tour this gorgeous castle.

 Love animals?
-Take a whale watching tour or walk along the seawall and you are likely to spot seals feeding and playing in the water.
-Or visit the IMAX which is often playing nature related movies for guests.
+Take a whale-watching tour or walk along the seawall and you are likely to spot seals feeding and playing in the water.
+Or visit the IMAX which is often playing nature-related movies for guests.